Errors can delay your refund or we could end up denying your EITC claim. Watch out for these common errors when claiming EITC.

 Consequences of Errors on Your EITC Returns

 Avoid an audit, additional tax, penalties or interest by making sure all the information on your tax return is complete and correct.
-There are consequences for filing your returns with errors whether you made a mistake or knowingly did it.
+Consequences for filing your returns with one or more errors apply whether you made a mistake or knowingly made an error.
 Find out more about the consequences of errors on your EITC returns here.

 Can You Support Your Claim of a Child?

-Relationship Test: You need to send proof the child is related to you:
+Relationship Test - you need to send the following documents to prove the child is related to you:

 - If the father of the child is not named on any of the birth certificates you have, you may have to send paternity test results.